nordic-institute/X-Road-development/TEST_WORKFLOW.md

 - Pull requests are generally reviewed and accepted on first-come, first-served (FCFS) basis.
 - Descriptive git commit messages
-	- E.g *"Added xroad-global-configuration test case 3.3"* or *"Fixed login test working with new layout"*
+	- E.g `Added xroad-global-configuration test case 3.3` or
+	`Fixed login test working with new layout`

 8.4 If acceptance criteria are not met, then Contributor is requested to bring submitted work up to acceptance requirements.